wstevo4891/Dropbox_Send_Forms/README.md

 "Generated Access token" and a "Generate" button beneath.
 Click on "Generate", copy the key, and paste it between the quotes on the OAUTH2_ACCESS_TOKEN line in dropbox_config.rb

-Step 7.
-Almost there!
-Now open app/controllers/documents_controller.rb.
-There are three lines that need editing in the edit, create, and update methods.

-Each line reads: wkhtmltopdf: 'route to wkhtmltopdf in your app'

-This is the route to the 'wkhtmltopdf' gem for the app, and it will be different for everyone.

-My route looks like '/Users/my_user_name/.rvm/gems/ruby-2.2.2/bin/wkhtmltopdf'

-This is with using a Macbook, RVM for my ruby installation, and using Ruby version 2.2.2

-Once you have the right path for 'wkhtmltopdf' you're all set!
+You're all set!
 Go to the app's home page, create a user account, and complete the application form.
 You should see that a pdf of the form was uploaded to the Dropbox app you just created.
 A pdf file will also appear in the 'pdfs' folder in the root directory.

 #More Info